badriadhikari/Algorithms-2020fall/homeworks/Homework07.md

    As each vertex’s finish time is computed, insert it onto the front of a linked list Return the linked list of vertices
 ```
-Types of tree edges in depth-first forest
+Types of tree edges in depth-first forest:
 <img align="center">

 ## Question 1